isabella232/fastlane-example/README.md

 - Install [fastlane](https://github.com/KrauseFx/fastlane)
 - Run `fastlane deploy` in the project folder

-You'll be have to change the used credentials to make `deliver` and `sigh` work.
+You'll be have to change the user credentials to make `deliver` and `sigh` work.

 # Need help?
 - If there is a technical problem with this project, submit an issue.